Introduction to Element Enterprise

 Element Enterprise On-Premise can be deployed both to a single node or a set of multiple nodes.
-In the case of the multiple node deployment, this requires kubernetes, a container orchestration platform.
-In the case of our single node deployment, our installer deploys microk8s (a smaller distribution of kubernetes) and deploys our application to that microk8s instance.
+In the case of the multiple node deployment, this requires Kubernetes, a container orchestration platform.
+In the case of our single node deployment, our installer deploys microk8s (a smaller lightweight distribution of Kubernetes) and deploys our application to that microk8s instance.

 In general, regardless of if you pick a single node deployment or a multiple node deployment, you will need a base level of hardware to support the application.

 For scenarios that utilise closed federation, Element recommends a minimum of 4 vCPUs/CPUs and 16GB ram for the host(s) running synapse pods.

 For scenarios that utilise open federation, Element recommends a minimum of 8 vCPUs/CPUs and 32GB ram for the host(s) running synapse pods.

 This document gives an overview of our secure communications platform architecture:

 (Please click on the image to view it at 100%.)

 Comprising our secure communications platform are the following components:

 - synapse admin ui : Our Element Enterprise Administrator Dashboard.

 - postgresql (Optional) : Our database.
 Only optional if you already have a separate PostgreSQL database.